madmatvey/gasfree_sdk/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0.html) © 2025 Eugene Leontev (https://github.com/madmatvey)